-A number of initiatives are underway to help make a positive contribution to biodiversity at GPT’s sites.
+A range of initiatives are helping GPT make a positive contribution to biodiversity at our assets.
 These include:

 Biodiversity Measurement Tool